clokep/relapse/docs/usage/configuration/config_documentation.md

 Normally, the connection to the key server is validated via TLS certificates.
-Additional security can be provided by configuring a `verify key`, which will make synapse check that the response is signed by that key.
+Additional security can be provided by configuring a `verify key`, which will make relapse check that the response is signed by that key.

 This setting supersedes an older setting named `perspectives`.
 The old format is still supported for backwards-compatibility, but it is deprecated.